Rinneagan/Cheesa-Website/README.md

 To run the Chemical Engineering Student Association website locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/chemical-engineering-association.git`
+1. Clone the repository: `git clone https://github.com/diabeney/dbn-jro.git`
-2. Navigate to the project directory: `cd chemical-engineering-association`
+2. Navigate to the project directory: `cd dbn-jro`
 3. Install the dependencies: `npm install`
-4. Start the development server: `npm start`
+4. Start the development server: `npm run dev`
 5. Open your browser and visit: `http://localhost:3000`

 Note: Make sure you have Node.js and npm installed on your machine.